In This Article

 If you are interested in local events:

-- Winter Park Jazz Festival (July) – Two-day outdoor music fest with top jazz, funk, and R&B acts in Hideaway Park.
+• Winter Park Jazz Festival (July) – If you're in town during July, don’t miss the Winter Park Jazz Festival.
+This two-day outdoor music fest features top jazz, funk, and R&B acts in the scenic Hideaway Park.

-- Venture Out Fest (June) – Kick off summer with music, adventure demos, food trucks, and mountain activities.
+• Venture Out Fest (June) – Kick off summer at the Venture Out Fest!
+It’s a fun-filled event with music, adventure demos, food trucks, and plenty of mountain activities.
+You’ll feel the energy of the season here!

 If you are looking for unique day trips within 30 Minutes of Winter Park, Colorado: